smithy-lang/smithy-rs/design/src/rfcs/rfc0017_customizable_client_operations.md

 let response = operation.send().await?;
 ```

-### Eliminating `async` from `make_operation`
+### Why not remove `async` from `customize` to make this more ergonomic?

-To avoid requiring an `await` after the call to `customize`, the `make_operation` function
-generated on input structs needs to be made synchronous.
-The `make_operation` function
+In the proposal above, customers must `await` the result of `customize` in order
+to get the `CustomizableOperation`.
+This is a result of the underlying `map_operation`
-originally was synchronous, but was made async during the implementation of the Glacier
+function that `customize` needs to call being async, which was made async during
-customizations (#797, #801, #1474).
-It should be possible to move this use case into
+the implementation of customizations for Glacier (see #797, #801, and #1474).
+It
-middleware to make it sync again.
+is possible to move these Glacier customizations into middleware to make `map_operation`
+sync, but keeping it async is much more future-proof since if a future customization
+or feature requires it to be async, it won't be a breaking change in the future.

 ### Why the name `customize`?